mattpannella/CobraPinger/README.md

 - Run with Gunicorn web server: `./web_nonprod.sh`
 - Production: `./web_prod.sh` (linux only)

+## FAISS Embedding Index

+On startup CobraPinger loads all video embeddings from SQLite into an in-memory FAISS index.
+This powers retrieval augmented generation for the Council of Advisors feature.
+New embeddings are appended to the index whenever a video is processed.
+If the index ever gets out of sync you can rebuild it by restarting the application or choosing the database rebuild option from the menu.

 # Credits

 * Two idiots in a bear costume with a passion for food hacks.